DanLavine/willow/README.md

 3. Generic limits for concurrent processing to be placed on any number of messages throught the tagging system.
 ```

-* feature 1 - is solved where you cannot deploy the same `Deployment`, `ReplicaSet`, `DaemonSet` if one is already processing
+* feature 1 - is solved where you cannot deploy the same `Deployment`, `ReplicaSet`, `DaemonSet` if one is already processing.
+              As a user, you can still attempt to deploy any of these as much as you would like, but its only once the current
+              operation is done processing that the next operation happens.
+Which is the last configuration published
 * feature 2 - All of the tags are in [ `k8s namespace`, `k8s label.app`, `k8s kind (which is Deployment, ReplicaSet, etc.)`].
               It is also important to note that each of these all generate a `unique` item and are case sensitive.
 * feature 3 - In the world of K8s, the Limit for each of these operations is 1 and is not configurable